Skip to main content

 • Thoughts on how navies and defence industry can better interface and work with the commercial sector

-• Operational Experimentation and feedback from 2022 exercise
+• Operational Experimentation with MUS feedback from REPMUS 22

 • Surface Fleet Technology